softhax/college-labs/README.md

   - [ ] 12 - Solve TSP problem using branch and bound

 - #### Object Oriented Programming Lab
-  - [ ] 1 - Create Java class Complex to initialize values using paramererized constructor and demonstrate overloading constructors and methods
+  - [X] 1 - Create Java class Complex to initialize values using paramererized constructor and demonstrate overloading constructors and methods
-  - [ ] 2 - Design Studen, College and Employee classes with respective constructors and demonstrate passing of object as a parameter to constructor
+  - [X] 2 - Design Student, College and Employee classes with respective constructors and demonstrate passing of object as a parameter to constructor
   - [ ] 3 - Design base class Circle and derived class Cylinder with required methods and constructors respectively and demonstrate code reuse and polymorphism by inheriting constructors and methods of base class
   - [ ] 4 - Create Thirdsem class and put this in CSE package
   - [ ] 5 - Heap sort and it's time calculations